 NCD Synergies, Partners In Health, and our collaborators believe in patient-driven care.
 The people living with noncommunicable diseases and injuries in settings of extreme poverty always remain at the center of what we do.

 Our approach is grounded in a philosophy that all people — especially the poorest of the poor — deserve care and treatment for any condition, including chronic illnesses like cancer and heart disease.

-In addition to capacity building at the health systems level, countries must look at effective solutions to providing patient support in NCDs, especially in the poorest communities.
+In addition to capacity building at the health systems level, countries must look at effective solutions to providing patient support in NCDs and injuries, especially in the poorest communities.
 At a clinical level, providing follow up care services is critical.
-Patient advocacy initiatives and expanding community education efforts around prevention and treatment for NCDs and injuries are also an important cornerstone of patient-driven care.
+Expanding community education efforts around prevention and treatment for NCDs are also an important cornerstone of patient-driven care.